MicrobiologyETHZ/mbarq/docs/index.rst

 Welcome to mBARq's documentation!
 =================================

-Transposon mutagenesis is a powerful technique that allows identification of bacterial fitness factors under different environmental conditions.
-Recently, a number of studies have used  barcoded transposon mutant libraries to increase the throughput of the experiments. mBARq allows easy processing and analysis of barcoded mutant libraries for any transposon construct (Tn5, *mariner*, *etc*).
+Transposon mutagenesis is a powerful technique that allows the identification of bacterial fitness factors under different environmental conditions.
+Recently, several studies have used  barcoded transposon mutant libraries to increase the throughput of the experiments. mBARq allows easy processing and analysis of barcoded mutant libraries for any transposon construct (Tn5, *mariner*, *etc*).

 Workflow